-Quietly masquerading as the sharp.line.hunter my work is driven by a serious passion for cutting and folding.
-I have always made small works as a personal creative project, but only recently shared them more openly.
+Quietly masquerading as the sharp.line.hunter my work is driven by a serious passion for cutting and folding paper.
+I like to explore colour combinations to create new patterns based on on my travels.

 A member of the Paper Artist Collective I am in the company of some incredibly talented artists, and I highly recommend you check them all out!

-Pursuing a career in the arts sector was always my intention.
-Fortunately, I caught the laser cutting and 3D printing bug whilst studying for an MA in Multi-Disciplinary Printmaking, and decided to work in the design industry instead.
+I caught the laser cutting and 3D printing bug whilst studying for an MA in Multi-Disciplinary Printmaking.

 Working in the engineering and design industry for the best part of 12 years, I help people design, develop, manufacture and launch great products.
 By day I work with a fabulously talented group of people at a Product Design agency in Bristol.